Generic Name: alemtuzumab (AL em TOOZ ue mab)

 Before taking this medicine

-You should not receive alemtuzumab if you are allergic to it.
+You should not be treated with alemtuzumab if you are allergic to it.
 You should not be treated with Lemtrada if you have HIV (human immunodeficiency virus).

 Tell your doctor if you have ever had: